NEW MEXICO ECONOMIC DEVELOPMENT DEPARTMENT

-Community, Business, & Rural Development (CBRD) contacts:
+Community, Business, & Rural Development (CBRD) Regional Rep contacts.

 Under the Local Economic Development Act (LEDA) (5-10-1 to 5-10-13 NMSA 1978) the New Mexico Economic Development Department (NMEDD) is granted authority to administer grants to Local Governments (Municipality and/or County); to assist expanding or relocating businesses that are Qualified Entities that will stimulate economic development and produce public benefits pursuant to LEDA.
 All grants are funded on a strictly reimbursement basis.

 NMEDD targets economic development projects that comply with all legal facets of LEDA.
 Additional consideration is given to project that demonstrate:

 The Department has designed and implemented a systematic, transparent approach to prioritizing projects that meet the over-arching goals of NMEDD for financial evaluation and structuring.
 These goals provide guidance for funding on project impact qualifications, application review criteria, and concentration factors.